 2. An explicit CO2 injection capacity target is a small but significant step towards unlocking the potential of carbon removal in the NZIA

-This also creates an unprecedented opportunity to collate and host transparent, open data on carbon storage resources, much of which is held today by private companies.
-We will need a centralised EU registry to log all CO2 stored under the scheme, including the source of the stored CO2 so regulators can ensure that the highest-value removals, and most difficult-to-decarbonise sectors, are prioritised.
+The provisions also create an unprecedented opportunity to collate and host transparent, open data on carbon storage resources, much of which is currently held by private companies.
+Carbon Gap calls for a centralised EU registry to log all CO2 stored under the NZIA scheme, including the source of the stored CO2 so regulators can ensure that the highest-value removals, and most difficult-to-decarbonise sectors, are prioritised.

-Carbon Gap looks forward to engaging on critical details of the obligation, such as which entities are obliged to build Europe’s CO2 storage infrastructure, where this infrastructure can be located, and how different sources of CO2 for storage are prioritised or barred.
+Carbon Gap looks forward to engaging on critical details of the obligation, such as which entities are obliged to build Europe’s CO2 storage infrastructure, procedures to determine where this infrastructure can be located, and how different sources of CO2 for storage are prioritised or barred.

 The next months will be crucial to land the Net-Zero Industry Act.
-We encourage the Parliament and the Council to strengthen the world-leading requirement of producer responsibility for the EU’s carbon storage infrastructure, and to explicitly include CDR methods as (strategic) net-zero technologies.
+We encourage the Parliament and the Council to explicitly include CDR methods as (strategic) net-zero technologies.
 This family of mature and permanent CDR methods would become the only set of technologies that can deliver the “net” in the EU’s net zero strategy.
 Additionally, we call for strengthening the provisions on the EU’s carbon storage capacity to ensure they deliver climate action in a fair and just way.